integrated-land-simulator/model_description/descript/lake.md

 	H_{IcLk} = H + \frac{\partial H}{\partial T_s}\Delta T_s
 $$

-When the lake ice does not existed, otherwise, the evaporation flux is added to the net flux.
+When the lake ice does not existed, otherwise, the evaporation flux ($l_cE$)is added to the net flux.

 $$
 	G_{freeLk}=F^* + l_cE